 Why do we even have to discover God’s will?
 If we are His children and He is our heavenly Father, why doesn’t He just make His will plain to us?
 Why all the mystery?
 Why all the tension?
 Why all the pressure?
 Why all the fasting and praying?

 As we read the Bible, we find that God is always more interested in revealing Himself than simply revealing details about His will for us.
 God does not want to function simply as an information center for our lives.
 He wants to be involved in our lives in the most intimate of ways through a relationship that revolves around faith and trust.
-In times of pressure and questioning when we seek His will, God has the intention of drawing us into a more intimate relationship with Him.
+In times of pressure and questioning, when we seek His will, God has the intention of drawing us into a more intimate relationship with Him.

 Think about a time when you had to make a big decision.
 You prayed diligently and finally came to a conclusion about God’s plan.
 Not only did you arrive at an action plan, but you also emerged from the situation amazed at the goodness and grace of God.
-You not only had more information about what He wanted you to do, but you also had an awareness of who He is and how much He loves you.
+You not only had more information about what God wanted you to do, but you also had an awareness of who He is and how much He loves you.

-God is involved in this process of discovering His will.
-And while we may simply want information, He wants us to trust Him.
+God is involved in this process of discovering His will and while we may simply want information, He wants us to trust Him.
 The principle of discovering God’s will is couched in the context of a relationship.
 He is working to reveal Himself to us because He wants us to walk away from the process with our faith greater and our relationship more intimate.

 Fortunately, God has given us an incredible and practical approach to discern His will.
 It is not some kind of mysterious journey.
 He has given us objective markers to help us know if our decisions agree with His will for our lives.